MSRConnections/Azure-training-course/Content/BigData/Hadoop on Linux HOL/Hadoop on Linux HOL.md

 	Enter a name for the account in the **Create a new storage account** box.
 Remember that the name you specify must be all lowercase.
 If you want the default blob container to be different than the one created from your cluster name, you can change that as well.
 When you're finished, click the **Select** button at the bottom of the blade.

     ![The Data Source Blade](Images/ex1-data-source.png)

     _The Data Source Blade_

     For nearly all Hadoop file operations, the Azure blob storage implementation will be seamless if you are coming from your own Hadoop clusters.
 One small difference is that native Hadoop Distributed File System (HDFS) commands that are platform-dependent — commands such as fschk and dfsadmin — are different when applied to blob storage.

 1. Click **Node Pricing Tiers** to bring up the "Node Pricing Tiers" blade.
 Here you can configure the number of nodes and the types of virtual machines you want to run.
-For this exercise, the defaults are fine, but feel free to reduce the number of nodes to two if you would like.
+For this exercise, reduce the number of nodes to two.
 Additionally, you can change the types of virtual machines used for worker nodes and head nodes.
 Obviously, selecting higher-performance virtual machines will cost you more per hour.
 At the bottom of the blade, you can see exactly how much the setup you are considering will cost per hour.
 Once you have set the number and types of nodes you want, click the **Select** button at the bottom.

-    _The screen shot below shows a total cost calculation valid at the time the screen shot was taken.
-Your cost may be different.
-To Learn about the current HDInsight prices, read the [HDInsight Pricing](http://azure.microsoft.com/en-us/pricing/details/hdinsight/) page._

     ![Node pricing tiers](Images/ex1-node-pricing.png)